 XML Extensible Markup Language

-S-101 general data product description
+General S-101 data product description

 NOTE: This information contains general information about the data product.

 Title: Electronic Navigational Chart

 Abstract: An Electronic Navigational Chart (ENC) is a vector chart produced on the authority of a government authorized Hydrographic Office or other relevant government institution.
 Its primary purpose is for use within an Electronic Chart Display and Information System (ECDIS) to meet International Maritime Organization (IMO) and Safety of Life at Sea (SOLAS) chart carriage requirements; however it may also be used as the base dataset in other S-100 based marine navigation systems.
 The ENC contains an extraction of real world information necessary for the safe navigation of vessels.